denpeshkov/cs-notes/Go Interfaces Internals.md

 - `tab` is a pointer to an **itable**, which contains information about the type of the interface, as well as the type of the data it points to
 - `data` is a pointer to the value (copy) held by the interface

-Note that `data` points to the **copy** of a value used in assignment.
-Copy is used because if a variable later changes the pointer should have the old value, not the new one
+Note that `data` points to the **copy** of a value used in the assignment.
+For example, copying an interface value (passing interface as a parameter) makes a copy of the thing stored in the interface value
+A copy is used because if a variable later changes, the pointer should have the old value, not the new one

-For example, given:
+## Example

+Given:

 ```go
 type Stringer interface {